Cat meat: China

-Henan, Hubei, Anhui and Jiangsu provinces.
-On January 26, 2010, China launched its first draft proposal to protect the country's animals from maltreatment including a measure to jail people—for periods up to 15 days—for eating cat or dog meat.
+Henan, Hubei, Anhui, and Jiangsu provinces.
+On January 26, 2010, China launched its first draft proposal to protect the country's animals from maltreatment, including a measure to jail people—for periods up to 15 days—for eating cat or dog meat.

-With the increase of cats as pets in China, opposition towards the traditional use of cats for food has grown.
-In June 2006, approximately 40 activists stormed the Fangji Cat Meatball Restaurant in Shenzhen, forcing it to shut down.
-Expanded to more than 40 member societies, the Chinese Animal Protection Network in January 2006 began organizing well-publicized protests against dog and cat consumption, starting in Guangzhou, following up in more than ten other cities "with very optimal response from public."
-Beijing News reported in 2014 and 2015 of Beijing and Tianjin authorities respectively discovering feral, and stray cats to be used as part of the cat meat trade, which drew outrage from many Chinese netizens.
-A 2015 Animals Asia survey found that at least more than 70-80% of Chinese respondents agreed it was unacceptable to eat dogs and cats if they had been abused or tortured during feeding and slaughter.
+In January 2006, the Chinese Animal Protection Network began organizing protests against dog and cat consumption, starting in Guangzhou, following up in more than ten other cities "with very optimal response from public."
+Beijing News reported in 2014 and 2015 of Beijing and Tianjin authorities, respectively, discovering feral, and stray cats to be used as part of the cat meat trade, which drew outrage from many Chinese netizens.
+A 2015 Animals Asia survey found that at least more than 70-80% of Chinese respondents agreed it was not acceptable to eat dogs and cats if they had been abused or tortured during feeding and slaughter.

 Japan

 In Japan, cats were sometimes eaten until the end of the Edo period.
-In Okinawa, it was believed to be effective against costochondritis, bronchitis, lung disease, and hemorrhoids, and was eaten in the form of soups, such as Maya-no-Ushiro.
+In Okinawa, it was believed to be effective against costochondritis, bronchitis, lung disease, and hemorrhoids, and was eaten in the form of soups, such as Maya-no-Ushiru.